Copyright 2005-2018 Ken

 - The most reliable telephone is an old rotary dialer.
 Note that

-modern phone lines don't give them enough current to operate the ringer.
+modern phone lines may give them enough current to operate the ringer.

 - Some modern phones won't operate when the power is off.
 This is